pypa/packaging.python.org/source/flow.rst

 .. _trampolim: https://pypi.org/project/trampolim/
 .. _whey: https://pypi.org/project/whey/

-..
-TODO: Use hatchling and setuptools, ala the packaging tutorial?
 Usually a build tool provides both a "build frontend" (something you can invoke, such as a command) and a "build backend" (something a program can call, as specified by :pep:`517`).